Reviews You Can Rely On

 5.3

-Upper Engineered knit Engineered woven/knit Engineered mesh/knit Engineered mesh Engineered knit
+Upper Engineered knit Engineered mesh/knit Engineered woven/knit FantomFit Engineered knit

-Midsole DNA Loft v2 FF Blast + Eco PWRRUN PB FuelCell Profoam
+Midsole DNA Loft v2 PWRRUN PB FF Blast + Eco FuelCell NITROFOAM

 Our Analysis and Test Results

 The Adrenaline has been around for a long time as a go-to for runners looking for support and stability.
-Obviously, shoes are a very personal thing, but we just don't think it holds up well from a performance standpoint; the cushioning is harsher than most modern shoes, and it isn't as responsive.
-That said, it's a good option we'd recommend if you're in need of something that can help cue healthier running mechanics.
+Obviously, shoes are a very personal thing, but we just don't think they hold up well from a performance standpoint — the cushioning is harsher than most modern shoes, and they aren't as responsive.
+That said, it's a solid option that we still recommend if you're in need of something that can help cue healthier running mechanics.

 Performance Comparison